dcarda/docker.example01/Step_1/README.md

 Lines 5-6 do the actual downloading and check the sha1 CRC value.

-The last two lines will change the owner ship of everything in the java directory to 'jboss', and will set everything to be able to be executed.
+The last two lines will change the owner ship of everything in the java directory to 'jboss', and will set everything to be able to be executable.

 ```text